minhnbnguyen/BMO/README.md

   4. Experian
   5. JPMorgan Chase & Co.

-👉 In the following analysis, we would focus on JPMorgan Chase only
+👉 In the following analysis, we would focus on BMO N.A. only

 ## Key Findings